-Dick Advocaat has achieved plenty in his lifetime – but he’ll always be remembered by Rangers fans for a glorious couple of seasons at the end of the 1990s.
+Dick Advocaat achieved plenty as both a player and manager – but he’ll always be remembered by Rangers fans for a glorious couple of seasons at the end of the 1990s.

 Before the days of enormous TV rights deals, having a hardcore fanbase packing out your stadium every week was enough to make a club something of a financial heavyweight.

 And nowhere in the world will you find a more hardcore group of fans than in Glasgow – so is it any surprise that Celtic and Rangers had the means to pay a premium to attract a slew of enormous names in the 1990s?

 Younger readers may find it impossible to believe Scotland was ever a premier destination for players across Europe, but it really was, with first-rate talents like Paul Gascoigne, Brian Laudrup, Henrik Larsson, Gennaro Gattuso and Giovanni van Brockhorst all rocking up in Glasgow in the 1990s.

 And while the turn of the millennium saw the balance of power shift firmly towards the green-and-white army, the last decade of the 20th century undoubtedly belonged to Rangers.

 Rangers were champions of Scotland for nine consecutive seasons between 1988-89 and 1996-97, all of which came during Walter Smith’s time in the Ibrox dugout: the first three as Graeme Souness’ assistant, and the following six as manager.

 Having announced in October 1997 that he was going to step down and retire at the end of the season, Smith was determined to go out with a bang.
 A tenth title would sure beat a carriage clock as a retirement present.

 To that end, Smith entirely revamped the squad, bringing in £13million worth of players, including Marco Negri, Lorenzo Amoruso, Tony Vidmar, Antti Niemi, and a 19-year-old Gattuso.